Azure/azure-iot-cli-extension/CONTRIBUTING.md

 Note that if you stop the code with ctrl + C, the resources may not be deleted properly.

-1. Create IoT Hub

-    > IMPORTANT: Your IoT Hub must be created specifically for integration tests and must not contain any devices when the tests are run.

-2. Create Files Storage - In IoT Hub, click Files, create a new Storage Account and link to an empty Container.

-3. Create IoT Hub Device Provisioning Service (DPS)

-4. Link IoT Hub to DPS - From DPS, click "Linked IoT Hub" and link the IoT Hub you just created.

 #### Integration Test Environment Variables

 You can either manually set the environment variables or use the `pytest.ini.example` file in the root of the extension repo.
 To use that file, rename it to `pytest.ini`, open it and set the variables as indicated below.